 Milliamp Technologies is a supporter and participator in The Things Network, a community led publicly accessible Internet of Things platform available in an ever growing number areas in the world.
-We were the initiator of The Things Network Lancaster community and continue to promote it’s use in both Lancaster and with our customers.
+We were the initiator of The Things Network Lancaster, (now The Things Network Lancashire) community and continue to promote it’s use in the region and with our customers.

 Initially launched as a community based IoT platform in Amsterdam, it has gone from strength to strength, and (as of Jan 2017) in 509 days since it’s inception has gained 7347 registered users, with 1110 active community gateways in 354 cities across 83 countries and growing by the day !
 Some impressive stats !

 LoRa technology enables the TTN to create free to use city and regional Low Power Wide Area Networks (LPWANs) clusters across the world all connected together with a variety of use cases, from tech development for people who like to make and tinker, to real world applications such avian pollution monitors in Arnhem, Holland and IoT smoke alarms in Manchester, UK.
 Find out about more user stories on The Things Network Labs pages and Twitter feed.